jnritchie/Drupalmass-theme/README.md

-# Drupalmass-theme: A custom bootstrap sub-theme [Basic Setup]
+# Drupalmass-theme: Custom theme build
-A sub theme based on bootstrap + modules
+A sub theme based on bootstrap + custom modules to mirror - mass.gov

-*database dump not needed, everything you need is in theme & module files. setup guide will provide the rest*
+*Database dump not needed, everything you need is in theme & module files. setup guide will provide the rest*

-*can also use image shared from digital ocean to recreate demo*
+*Can also use image shared from digital ocean to recreate demo*

 # Setup Guide